 It is unlawful for an employer to retaliate against an employee for having participated in the exercise of his rights or having opposed an unlawful act.

-- An employer can be subject to penalties if it is found to have misclassified a worker as an independent contractor instead of an employee.
+- Employee - There is now a state law that allows employees to file suit against employers for misclassifying them as independent contractors.
+An employer can be subject to damages and penalties if it is found to have misclassified a worker as an independent contractor instead of an employee.
 Our attorneys can design an organizational structure that meets your classification goals and can defend you in audit or against a claim of misclassification.

-- If you believe you have been misclassified as an independent contractor, then you may be owed reimbursement for employer taxes paid, as well as unpaid overtime wages.
+- If you believe you have been misclassified as an independent contractor, then you may be owed damages including for reimbursement for employer taxes paid, as well as unpaid overtime wages.
 Our attorneys can assist you with negotiating with your employer.

 False statements made to third parties outside of those who are in your workplace about you professionally may provide the basis for a defamation action for damages.